-Soon to officially join the growing Grand Lange 1 family of ultra-luxury timekeepers offered by the German brand to the most discerning of their customers, the new A. Lange & Söhne Grand Lange 1 Luminous (ref.
-115.028) model goes in the same direction as the gorgeous Zeitwerk Luminous (Ref.
-140.035) “digital” hand-wound wrist watch.
-The hand-wound wrist watch belongs to a rare breed of dressy timekeepers that not only feature actually working luminous coating on main elements of the dial, but also look almost as good as non-luminous models.
+Offered by the German brand to the most discerning of their customers, the 2010 A. Lange & Söhne Grand Lange 1 Luminous (ref.
+115.028) model goes in the same direction as the “digital” Zeitwerk Luminous (Ref.
+140.035).
+The Lange 1 Luminous belongs to a rare breed of dressy timekeepers that not only feature working luminous coating on main elements of the dial but also look almost as good as non-luminous models.

 Well, it may be not particularly impressive compared to the latest manufacture calibers from IWC that offer up to 168 hours of continuous operation with guaranteed accuracy, but still much better than an average Swiss Made in-house hand-wound movement can offer.

-However, as you may have already noticed, the main attraction of this timekeeper is the amount of Superluminova that the German watchmaker specialist has applied to the timekeeper’s beautiful dial trying to create a crossover between a dress watch and a pilot’s timekeeper.
-The result seems to be controversial and, well, polarizing: some people will hate it, some will love it.
+However, as you may have already noticed, the main attraction of this timekeeper is the amount of Superluminova that the German watchmaking specialist has applied to the timekeeper’s beautiful dial trying to create a crossover between a dress watch and a pilot’s timekeeper.
+The result is controversial and, well, polarizing: some people will hate it, some will love it.

 I am also fairly sure that there won’t be a lot of enthusiasts who’d simply shrug it off: my crystal globe tells me that there will be a lot of holy wars on forums dedicated to all sorts of watches.

-It is not clear how many examples of the wristwatch Lange plans to sell, however it seems that it is going to be a strictly niche product.
-While the “normal” Grand Lange 1 is a living classic of watchmaking that looks great on just about any wrist with just about any suit (if it costs more than $5000, that is), the Luminous version of the timekeeper leaves an impression of a timepiece developed for a small group of fans who need “something different” without any particular reason.
+It is not clear how many examples of the Lange 1 Luminous the brand plans to sell, however, it is going to be a strict niche product.
+While the “normal” Grand Lange 1 is a living classic that looks great on just about any wrist with just about any suit (if it costs more than $5000, that is), the Luminous version leaves an impression of a timepiece developed for a small group of fans who need “something different” without any particular reason.

-SuperLuminova is a good choice when you need something versatile or, just the opposite, something highly specialized, like a diving watch or a pilot’s instrument.
+SuperLuminova is a good choice when you need something versatile or, just the opposite, something highly specialized, like a “diver” or an “aviator.”

-Yet, a dressy watch that is designed to be worn on very special occasions where there is always light doesn’t really need any amount of lume on its hands and indexes, especially when the lume utterly destroys their gorgeous shapes.
-Well, like I said, a niche product.
+Yet, a dressy watch that is designed to be worn on very special occasions where there is always light doesn’t need any amount of lume on its hands and indexes, especially when the lume utterly destroys their gorgeous shapes.
+Well, as I said, a niche product.

-As far as pricing is concerned, the gadget will initially go on sale at a pretty average (for the niche, of course) price of just $37,000 USD.
+As far as pricing is concerned, the gadget will initially go on sale at a pretty average (for the niche, of course) price of just USD 37,000.

 Photos: A. Lange & Söhne